5 Activities To Help Your Mental Health

 What benefits do activities have on mental health?

 Engaging in activities such as exercise, hobbies, or socialising can significantly benefit your mental health.
-These activities help reduce stress, improve mood, and increase feelings of happiness.
+These activities help beat stress, improve mood, and increase feelings of happiness which can improve wellbeing and help you thrive.

 The benefits that activities can have on your mental health are: